21 February 2019 by Andy Austen

 Less than an hour’s drive south of Halifax, Peggy’s Cove’s famous lighthouse is one of the most visited and photographed in Canada.
-The picturesque fishing village has simply constructed wooden homes dotted among wave-washed boulders while fishing boats ply their trade from a wharf strewn with nets and lobster pots.
+The picturesque seaside village has simply constructed wooden homes dotted among wave-washed boulders while fishing boats ply their trade from a wharf strewn with nets and lobster pots.
 Take a hike in the thousand-acre Preservation Area to see how ancient glaciers shaped the land, and visit the deGarthe Gallery and Museum to view a collection of paintings depicting historic fishing practices.

 Following the lighthouse route down the coast, you’ll reach the UNESCO World Heritage Site of Lunenburg, where British colonial settlement buildings dating back to the 1750s trace the town’s evolution through fishing and shipbuilding.
 Other attractions include the Fisheries Museum of the Atlantic, and summer sailings on the replica schooner Bluenose II.

-Bay of Fundy
+Hopewell Rocks, Bay of Fundy

-Long, sandy stretches and warm waters attract a beach crowd, and there are excellent golf courses in Pugwash, New Glasgow, Antigonish and Fraser’s Mountain in Pictou County.
-The town of Pictou is known as ‘the birthplace of New Scotland’ and Antigonish has its own Highland Games each July.
-The Wallace Bay National Wildlife Area on the Northumberland Strait is an important habitat for migrant and nesting waterfowl, encompassing marine and freshwater wetlands.
+Long, sandy stretches and warm waters attract a beach crowd to Nova Scotia's central-northern coast, where they're also entertained by a series of excellent golf courses.
+Then, the town of Pictou is known as "The birthplace of New Scotland’ and nearby Antigonish even has its own Highland Games each July.
+For more of the local residents, the Wallace Bay National Wildlife Area on the Northumberland Strait is an important habitat for migrant and nesting waterfowl, encompassing marine and freshwater wetlands.